 This large artwork at Bread + Butter moved with them from their original premises to their spacious venue on Elizabeth Street.

-And of course, there are all the amazing galleries we have on offer around Launceston!
+And of course, there are all the amazing galleries we have on offer around Launceston.

 Dada Muse is a gallery that celebrates dadaism and surrealism, and houses Australia's largest collection of Salvador Dali works on paper.
 All but 100 of his known pieces are displayed here, some for the first time ever publicly.